wissalcodes/Scientific-Articles-Search-Engine/README.md

 ### Backend:
 - backend/
   - app/
+    - enigne/        (contains the elastic search instance and manipulation)
     - models/        (contains the data models)
     - routes/        (the main page route, main components will be called here)
-    - static/        (client-side resources like images, CSS...)
+    - test/          (contains the required unit test)
+  - instance/      (constains the instance of the database)
+  - config.py         (environment configurations)
+  - doceker-compose.yaml (elastic search cluster)
+  - output.json      (contains the text file of the articles uploaded to the elastic search server)
   - run.py            (app entry point)
-  - config.py         (environment configurations)

 ### Frontend:
 - client/